MicrosoftDocs/azure-media-services/media-services/latest/live-event-streaming-best-practices-guide.md

 5. **Send content that is no higher in resolution than what you plan to stream.** For example, if you're using 720p standard encoding live events, send a stream that is already at 720p.

 6. **Keep your framerate at 30fps or lower unless using pass-through live events.** While we support 60 fps input for live events, our encoding live event output is still not above 30 fps.
+For [Low Latency HLS](live-event-latency-reference.md), we recommend the fixed frame rate and the max frame duration should not exceed 0.5 seconds for best experience.

 ## Configuration of the Azure Media Services live event